-- · Avro data types support: - Date, Decimal, and Timestamp data types are applicable when you run a mapping in the native environment or on the Spark engine in Cloudera CDH 6.1 distribution only. - Time data type is applicable when you run a mapping in the native environment in Cloudera CDH 6.1 distribution only. - Parquet data types support: - Date, Time, and Timestamp data types till micros are applicable when you run a mapping in the native environment and Blaze engine in the CDH 6.1, HDP 3.1, and HDI 4.0 distributions. - Date and Timestamp data types till micros are applicable when you run a mapping on the Spark engine in the CDH 6.1, HDP 3.1, and HDI 4.0 distributions. - Date, Time\Millis and Timestamp\Millis data types are applicable when you run a mapping in the native environment or Blaze engine in the EMR 5.23, MapR6.1, and HDP 2.6 distributions. - Date and Timestamp\Millis data types are applicable when you run a mapping on the Spark engine in the EMR 5.23, MapR6.1, and HDP 2.6 distributions. - Decimal data types are applicable when you run a mapping in the native environment and Blaze engine in Cloudera CDH 6.1, CDH 6.3, HDP 2.6, HDP 3.1, EMR 5.20, EMR 5.23, MapR 6.1, Dataproc 1.4 and HDI 4.0 distributions. - Date, Time, Timestamp, and Decimal data types are applicable when you run a mapping on the Databricks Spark engine. - When you run a mapping in the native environment and use Time data type in the source, the Data Integration Service writes incorrect date value to the target.
+- Avro data types support: - Date, Decimal, and Timestamp data types are applicable when you run a mapping in the native environment or on the Spark engine in Cloudera CDH 6.1 distribution. - Time data type is applicable when you run a mapping in the native environment in Cloudera CDH 6.1 distribution. - JSON data types support: - For PowerExchange for Microsoft Azure Data Lake Storage Gen2, you can read and write complex file objects in JSON format in mappings that run in the native environment, Spark engine, and Databricks Spark engine. - For other file-based adapters, you can read and write complex file objects in JSON format in mappings that run on the Spark engine only. - Parquet data types support: - Date, Time, and Timestamp data types till microseconds are applicable when you run a mapping in the native environment, Blaze, and Spark engine in the Cloudera CDH 6.1, Hortonworks HDP 3.1, Azure HDInsight HDI 4.0, and Cloudera CDP 7.1 distributions. - Date, Time_Millis and Timestamp_Millis data types are applicable when you run a mapping in the native environment or Spark engine in the Amazon Elastic MapReduce (EMR) 5.23, MapR 6.1, and Hortonworks HDP 2.6 distributions. - Decimal data types are applicable when you run a mapping in the native environment and Spark engine in Cloudera CDH 6.1, Cloudera CDH 6.3, Hortonworks HDP 2.6, Hortonworks HDP 3.1, Amazon EMR 5.20, Amazon EMR 5.23, MapR 6.1, Google Dataproc 1.4, and Azure HDInsight HDI 4.0 distributions. - Date, Time, Timestamp, and Decimal data types are applicable when you run a mapping on the Databricks Spark engine. - When you run a mapping and use Date data type that does not have a time value, the Data Integration Service adds the time value, based on the time zone, to the date in the target.